 We can’t change the past, but we can work towards creating a more meaningful future.

 If you are struggling, it’s OK to ask for help.
-Call me on 0474 095 432 for a free 15 minute chat.
+Please email, or call me on 0474 095 432 for a free 15 minute chat.
 Longer consultations are available, and can be offered by phone, or via Skype or Zoom if you have internet access, while we are social distancing.